atomicdata-dev/atomic-data-docs/src/interoperability/rdf.md

 - Atomic has no separate `language` field, but it does support [Translation Resources](../schema/translations.md).
 - Atomic has a native Event (state changes) model ([Atomic Mutations](../mutations/intro.md)), which enables communication of state changes
 - Atomic has a native Schema model ([Atomic Schema](../schema/intro.md)), which helps developers to know what data types they can expect (string, integer, link, array)
-- Atomic does not support `graph` fields in statements.

 ## Why these changes?